Ada-Developers-Academy/core-unit-3/structuring-content/content-elements.md

 HTML elements can usually be categorized in one of two ways:

 - Content element, whose responsibility is to describe literal website content
-- Sectioning element, whose responsibility is to contain and group other HTML elements
+- Sectioning element, whose responsibility is to contain and group other HTML elements together

 Familiarizing ourselves with content elements can help us decide which HTML element is best suited for the content we want to show!